Fringe theories about the Shroud of Turin: Speculations about early artworks and relics

 According to Emmanuel Poulle, a French medievalist, although the Mandylion is not the Shroud of Turin, the texts "attest the presence of the Shroud in Constantinople before 1204".
-But it was claimed that the letter of Theodore and other documents contained in the Chartularium are a modern forgery.
+But it was investigated, and claimed by Nicolotti that the letter of Theodore and other documents contained in the Chartularium are modern forgeries.

 Defective sample theories

 Allegations have been made that the sample of the shroud chosen for testing was defective in some way, usually involving questions about the provenance of the threads: for example that the sample chosen was not from the original shroud but from a repair or restoration carried out in the Middle Ages.

 Medieval repair argument

 Although the quality of the radiocarbon testing itself is unquestioned, criticisms have been raised regarding the choice of the sample taken for testing, with suggestions that the sample may represent a medieval repair fragment rather than the image-bearing cloth.
 It is hypothesised that the sampled area was a medieval repair which was conducted by "invisible reweaving".
 Since the C14 dating at least four articles have been published in scholarly sources contending that the samples used for the dating test may not have been representative of the whole shroud.
+Nonetheless, a report in 2026 confirmed that the C14 samples came from and represented authentic pieces of the original and full textile.